 - Inline suctioning (such as a Ballard) should be used instead of tracheal lavage and suctioning.
 Lavage and suctioning can still be used, although this should be left to the discretion of the respiratory therapist.

 - The head of bed should be raised 45 degrees at all times to prevent aspiration of stomach contents.
+This should be started as soon as possible, and may even be started in the emergency room prior to the patient being transferred or admitted to critical care.

-- A feeding tube should be inserted
+- A feeding tube should be inserted to assure adequate nutrition.

-- The mouth should be washed with a Chlorhexidine Oral Rinse and suctioned out every two hours (as appropriate) Studies have shown a good mouth cleansing can greatly reduce the chance of VAP.
+- The mouth should be washed with a Chlorhexidine Oral Rinse and suctioned out every two hours (as appropriate).
+Studies have shown a good mouth cleansing can greatly reduce the chance of VAP.

 - Do not use heat and moisture exchangers unless absolutely necessary, such as when you need to transfer the patient.
 Studies have shown HMEs tend to increase likelihood of VAP.